IIC-sit/IIC-INNOVATE-2024-Waste-warriors/README.md

 Welcome to the repository for the hackathon organized by **Innovation Council** and **Siddaganga TBI**.
 This repository is a central hub for storing and collaborating on data related to our hackathon project.

 ### Problem Statement
+2. Problem Statement:
+  Objective:
+Develop an application that allows clients to report dirty or waste-filled areas in their vicinity, which will then be assigned to a cleaning team for swift action.
+  Client Reporting:
+•	Clients need a user-friendly interface to input the location of dirty or waste-filled areas.
+•	The system should capture specific details such as the type of waste (e.g., garbage, litter, hazardous material), severity of the mess, and location details.
+  Location Verification:
+•	The system should validate the reported location to ensure it is an accurate, real-world address or GPS coordinates.
+•	The application should integrate with mapping and GPS services to allow easy submission and real-time location identification

 The goal of this hackathon is to foster creativity, teamwork, and innovation among participants.
 We will work on solving challenges related to **[specific domain or technology]**, with the objective of **[specific problem you are addressing]**.